savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 # Simulation output

-In previous versions of direct N-body codes, the evolving algorithm produced many text outputs as well as simulation file `out.nemo`.
-Later Nbody6++GPU-beijing switched to hdf5 data format where everything is stored in a single file.
-A part of the next scripts uses nemo file and other part uses hdf5 file for historical reasons.
-But it is essential to build Nbody6++GPU-beijing with hdf5 support as there is no other easy way to get access to spin data other that use hdf5.
+In previous versions of direct N-body codes, the evolving algorithm produced many text outputs as well as particle data files `conf.3_*`.
+Later Nbody6++GPU-beijing switched to hdf5 data format where both particle and scalar data are stored in a single file.
+A part of the next scripts uses nemo file (particle data) and other part uses hdf5 file for historical reasons.
+But it is essential to build Nbody6++GPU-beijing with hdf5 support as there is no other way to get access to spin data other that use hdf5.

-There is a notebook [Hdf5Example.ipynb](Hdf5Example.ipynb) that illustrates how to work with hdf5 data created by simulation.
+There is a notebook [Hdf5Example.ipynb](Hdf5Example.ipynb) that illustrates how to work with hdf5 data created during simulation.

-> Note that Nbody6++GPU is written on Fortran so it uses Fortran-style (1-based) array indexing while we use C-style (0-based) array indexing.
+> Note that Nbody6++GPU is written in Fortran so it uses Fortran-style (1-based) array indexing while we use C-style (0-based) array indexing.
+This is essential to acess particle data.

 # Explore results